willstMSFT/microsoft-365-docs/microsoft-365/commerce/licenses/downloads-faq1.md

 - System Center
 - Project Server

+## Save ISO files to disk or mount as a virtual drive

+This section describes your options to either save ISO image files to a CD-R or DVD-R disk, or to mount the ISO files as a virtual drive.

-## Use ISO image file software to download and save the file to a disk
+### Save ISO image files to a disk

 If you're using a PC with the Windows operating system, you don't need additional software to burn a CD-R or DVD-R disk.
 Double-click the ISO file that you downloaded, then follow the steps in the Image Burner Wizard.

 If you're using an operating system other than Windows, you might need additional software.
 If your computer is equipped with a CD/DVD burner, the software is probably loaded on your PC.
 Most CD-R/DVD-R writing software lets you create a disk from an image file.
 To access this feature, select a menu item such as **Copy Image to CD** or **Burn Image to access**.

-## Mount and access ISO files as a virtual device
+### Mount and access ISO files as a virtual drive

 If you don't have a CD/DVD burner installed on your computer or media isn't available, you can mount the ISO file as a virtual drive.
-When you use this method, your computer believes that the file is a real disk drive, and you can read files from this virtual disk.
+When you create a virtual drive, your computer believes that the file is a real disk drive, and can read files from it.

 > [!IMPORTANT]
-> Using a virtual disk is only advisable for installing applications such as Microsoft 365 or minor system upgrades.
-You can't install an operating system by using this method because the virtual drive disappears during the installation.
+> We recommend that you only use a virtual drive to install apps like those for Microsoft 365 or for minor system upgrades.
+You can't install an operating system by using a virtual drive because the virtual drive disappears during the installation.

+## Download volume licensing versions for PC and Mac

+This section provides information about how to download volume licensing software for PC and Mac.

-## Download volume licensing versions of Office
+### Download volume licensing versions of Office for PC

 You won't find a full ISO Download file for the 2019, 2021 or 2024 versions of Office in the Microsoft 365 admin center under **Volume licensing** (only Office Online Server has an ISO download).
 Instead, the installation files are available on the Office Content Delivery Network (CDN).